xBlade58/smart-meter-platform-page/specification/1_SystemOverview/overview.md

 # System Overview

 The **Open Meter Data Platform** SHOULD consist of at least four different components.
 These components MUST NOT run on the same device.
-It is RECOMMENED to think about those components to be able to run on different devices.
+It is RECOMMENDED to view them as components running on different devices.

 The overall structure of these components should look like the following illustration.